MHS-R/R-Guide/README.md

 # R-Style-Guide

-This repository primarily contains a wiki regarding style conventions for using R at MHS.
-Please visit the wiki for more details.
+This repository primarily hosts a wiki regarding style conventions and guidelines for using R at MHS.
+Please visit the (\[https://github.com/MHS-R/R-Guide/wiki](wiki) for more details.